sfandres94/uex-icepy/README.md

 * [P04_2_basic_calculator](P04_2_basic_calculator) is the solution to the first lab exercise where the client sends two values to a single server (the calculator) which does all the operations and returns the result.
 * [P05_1_calculator_pro](P05_1_calculator_pro) is the solution to the second lab exercise.
 The client receives the IP addresses and ports of the servers via the terminal.
 One server performs addition and subtraction and the other division and multiplication, each returning the result to the client.
 * [P05_2_bank](P05_2_bank) as an example of a simulation of a real-life problem or situation.
 It requires the compilers `slice2py` (currently under the Anaconda environment) and `slice2cpp` (installation details can be found [here][ice-cpp]).
 Makefile included.
 It currently only works with localhost.
+* [PE_1_guessing_game](PE_1_guessing_game) is part of the 2022-2023 regular exam schedule.
+It features a guessing game where the client makes a guess and sends it to the server.
+The server then checks if the guess is correct.
+This process repeats until the correct number is guessed.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.